-- Types of Problems - Threats of violence and harassment/discriminatory comments. - Impersonation of campus officials, departments, or student groups. - Copyright/Trademark infringement. - Discovering a Problem - Monitoring: If you have specific information about a threat, it is appropriate in order to facilitate campus safety. - From a communication standpoint, monitoring is essential. - Tools are available to all campuses to monitor social media. - Reports from the community.
+Types of Problems

+- Threats of violence and harassment/discriminatory comments. - Impersonation of campus officials, departments, or student groups. - Copyright/Trademark infringement. - Reputation issues

+Discovering a Problem

+- Monitoring: If you have specific information about a threat, it is appropriate to monitor individual accounts in order to facilitate campus safety and reputation. - From a communication standpoint, monitoring is essential. - Tools are available to all campuses to monitor social media. - Reports from the community.